Reporter's dismissal exposes political pressures on West Virginia Public Broadcasting

 Later in the summer of 2017, Justice switched parties.
 The next year, he fired state Education and Arts Secretary Gayle Manchin, the wife of West Virginia Sen. Joe Manchin, a Democrat whom Justice is considering running against in 2024.

-West Virginia Public Broadcasting had been part of the state education department.
+West Virginia Public Broadcasting had been under the state department of education and the arts.
 Justice moved it to the Department of Arts, Culture and History.
 It is now overseen by the governor-appointed state arts curator and a board called the Educational Broadcasting Authority.

 NPR and West Virginia Public Broadcasting kept reporting on the governor's continuing failure to meet his obligations.
 And Wright says pressure recurred, although he tried to shield his journalists from any political or corporate heat.